hydrodynamicstability/publicationlist/lom.md

 # Christopher Tong List of Selected Publications and Abstracts

-## Theoretical Modeling of Thermal Convection
+## Theoretical Modeling of Hydrodynamics

 ### Journal Publications (Refereed)